rezozero/starting-blocks/README.md

      * Fade in the new content
      */
     fadeIn () {
-        // Remove old content from the DOM this.oldContainer.hide()
+        // Add display: none on the old container this.oldContainer.hide()

         // Prepare new content css properties for the fade animation